Schossi/ActionAdventureWeb/_pages/manual/overview.md

 AAK is separated into multiple projects.

-* AdventureCore
+### AdventureCore

 The Core Framework of AAK, always import this one.

-* AdventureSouls
+### AdventureSouls

 Contains the [soulslike]({% link _pages/demos/demoSouls.md %}) demo, import if you want to start by adapting this demo.

+Start up Scenes/Title/SoulsTitle to __start the game from the title screen__ just like the demo does.

+To __jump directly into the game__ open Scenes/Dungeon/SoulsDungeon for the level itself, add Scenes/Dungeon/SoulsDungeonTemp for the temporary parts like enemies and crates.

+Scenes/Debugging/SoulsDebuggingGeneral is a __useful scene for testing__ out all the actions and Scenes/Debugging/Enemies/SoulsDebuggingEnemies can be used to debug combat.

+Scenes/Debugging/Interaction/SoulsDebuggingInteraction can be useful to __synchronize the character with some object they are interacting with__, this is done using timelines.

 ## Manual